-In August 2020, the FASB issued ASU 2020-06, Debt - Debt with Conversion and other Options (Subtopic 470-20) and Derivatives and Hedging: Contracts in Entity's Own Equity (Subtopic 815-10) ("ASU 2020-06").
+In August 2020, the FASB issued ASU 2020-06, Debt - Debt with Conversion and other Options (Subtopic 470-20) and Derivatives and Hedging: Contracts in Entity's Own Equity (Subtopic 815-40) ("ASU 2020-06").
 ASU 2020-06 simplifies the complexity associated with applying GAAP for certain financial instruments with characteristics of liabilities and equity by removing certain accounting models which separate the embedded conversion features from the host contract for convertible instruments.
 The standard also enhances the consistency of earnings-per-share calculations by requiring that an entity use the ifconverted method and that the effect of potential share settlement be included in diluted earnings-per-share calculations.
 ASU 2020-06 is effective for fiscal years and interim periods within those fiscal years beginning after December 15, 2021, and early adoption is permitted.
-The Company is currently evaluating the impact of adopting ASU 2020-06 on its condensed consolidated financial statements and related disclosures.
+The Company does not currently expect ASU 2020-06 to have a material impact on its consolidated financial statements and related disclosures.

-The Company has evaluated other recently issued accounting pronouncements and does not currently believe that any of these pronouncements will have a material impact on its condensed consolidated financial statements and related disclosures.
+The Company has evaluated other recently issued accounting pronouncements and does not currently believe that any of these pronouncements will have a material impact on its consolidated financial statements and related disclosures.